 Gold medalists of the natural world

 Running, jumping and diving is on everyone’s mind these days as the London 2012 Olympic Games kick off and the world watches the best human athletes compete.
-But humans aren’t the only ones that display incredible feats of athleticism–today IUCN offers up the gold medalists of the animal kingdom.
+But humans aren’t the only ones that display incredible feats of athleticism–today IUCN (International Union for Conservation of Nature) offers up the gold medalists of the animal kingdom.